cncf/wg-serverless/workflow/spec/spec.md

     "kind": {
       "type": "string",
       "enum": [
-        "DEFAULT",
+        "default",
-        "TERMINATE",
+        "terminate",
-        "EVENT"
+        "event"
       ],
       "description": "Kind of end definition"
     },
     "produceEvent": {
-      "description": "If end kind is EVENT, select one of the defined events by name and set its data", "$ref": "#/definitions/produceevent"
+      "description": "If end kind is event, select one of the defined events by name and set its data", "$ref": "#/definitions/produceevent"
     }
   },
   "if": {
     "properties": {
       "kind": {
-        "const": "EVENT"
+        "const": "event"
       }
     }
   },